Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/ARM/01-Setup-Hub.md

 **Note: We have deployed Bastion Connectivity for secured connectivity**

-## 2. Connecting to Private AKS using Public IP VM through VS code (insecure approach , for training puurposes only)
+## 2. Connecting to Private AKS using Public IP VM through VS code (insecure approach , for training purposes only)

 #### Optional Connectivity to Virtual-Machine (Through Visual studio code)